alecs007/FoodHub/README.md

    • **Hosting:** Deployed using Netlify for frontend and Railway for backend.

 ## 📌 Notes
-• A local version of the project is available in the repository, using a local MongoDB database instead of a hosted one.
+• A local version of the project is available in the repository, you can use a local MongoDB database instead of a hosted one.

-• In this version, uploaded images are stored on the server using Multer disk storage instead of cloud storage.
+• In this version, you can store the images on the server using Multer disk storage instead of cloud storage.

-• This local version does not include a deployment platform and is meant for offline/local use only.

 ## Why FoodHub?

-**FoodHub** helps you discover high-quality recipes with a clean, user-friendly design.
-Whether you're a beginner or expert, find easy-to-follow recipes, save your favorites, share them with others, and enjoy a seamless experience from browsing to cooking.
+**FoodHub** is designed to provide a simple yet powerful way to discover and manage high-quality recipes.
+By focusing on curated content and an intuitive experience, it ensures that users can easily find and enjoy the best recipes without clutter.